Close

 Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel

 At least 10 school days before the hearing.
-This MAY be emailed.
+This may be emailed.

 Closing date for any additional supporting evidence

-Five working days before your hearing.
+FIVE working days before your hearing.
 You are advised that additional paperwork received on the day of the appeal hearing will not be taken into account.
 Please email to clerk@educationappeals.com

 Please note that slightly different rules will apply for any primary transfer appeals into Reception.

-Due to the high number of appeals, an email is sent a few working days after your hearing with the decision of the panel.
-This is followed up around 10 working days later with a letter outlining the panel's reasons.
+Due to the high number of appeals, an e mail is sent a few working days after your hearing with the decision of the panel.
+This is followed up around 10 working days later with a letter outlining the panel’s reasons.